 The bra was of the same brand that Taryn owned.
 Which depending on when a person bought it, it could be expensive but in a reasonable way.
 And not to mention when said store went on sale selling bras, underwear and the like.

-“The brand has a good support, one of the only reasons why I buy from them. at least when I need too and on sale.”
+“The brand has a good support, one of the only reasons why I buy from them.
+At least when I need too and when on sale.”